svkucheryavski/mdatoolsm.gitbook/chapter1/text.md

 Anna     165
 ```

-The `mdadata` class has most of the standard mathematical and statistical methods overrided.
-This means that you can work with datasets just as with conventinal matrices in MATLAB.
+The `mdadata` class has most of the standard mathematical and statistical methods overridden.
+This means that you can work with datasets just as with conventional matrices in MATLAB.
 Result of any operation is also a dataset (object of class `mdadata`).
 For example, let's calculate BMI index for our data values.

 ```matlab
 bmi = d(:, 'Weight') ./ (d(:, 'Height') / 100) .^ 2;